A Trusted Friend in a Complicated World

 Witchlight by Jessi Zabarsky

-Sanja and Lelek are different: Sanja is a fighter, Lelek is a witch.
-They don’t understand each other at first, coming from very different backgrounds.
-But as they set off on a quest together, they start to learn about, and from, one another.
+Sanja and Lelek are different: Sanja is a fighter; Lelek is a witch.
+They don’t understand each other at first, but as they set off on a quest together, they start to learn about, and from, each other.
 Fighting turns to friendship.
 Friendship turns to something more.
-While they don’t start as nemeses, this book could certainly fall under the enemies-to-lovers category too.
-Published in 2020, this graphic novel is a queer story about coming of age by finding your own way in the world.
+While they don’t start as nemeses, they’re far enough from friends or companions that Witchlight will appeal to readers who gobble up books featuring the enemies-to-lovers trope.
+Published in 2020, this graphic novel for teens is a queer story about coming of age by finding your own way in the world.

 Shop Now